-There are uncertainties in the current conceptual site model due to the preliminary nature of environmental investigations completed at the site to date, to determine whether offsite management of contamination is required.
-However, in the absence of such data, the following management measures should be implemented to minimise off-site migration of contamination until further investigations have been completed:
+Off-site migration of contamination from areas of concern is considered unlikely.
+However, the following management measures should be implemented to minimise the movement of contamination within the site and minimise the potential for off-site migration of contamination:

-• Establishment of exclusion zones on-site.
-To prevent incidental dust generation and migration, areas of widespread lead contamination within the Goulburn Wheat Yard Sidings are to be demarcated as an exclusion zone (refer to Table 6.1), meaning restricting access and movements within these areas.
-Should dust generation be an issue during adverse weather conditions, the application of dust suppression techniques through the use of a water cart and / or a polymer sealant must be considered and applied, where required.
+- Establishment of exclusion zones on-site.
+To prevent incidental dust generation and migration, the contamination areas must be demarcated as an exclusion zone (refer to Table 6.1), meaning restricting access and movements within this area.
+Should dust generation be an issue during adverse weather conditions, the application of dust suppression techniques through the use of a water cart and / or a polymer sealant must be considered and applied, where required. - Erosion and sediment control.

-• Erosion and sediment control.
-The stormwater drainage system within the Goulburn Wheat Yard Sidings are to be mapped to understand stormwater flow paths and discharge points.
 The application of appropriate erosion, sediment and water management controls (see Landcom (2004) Managing Urban Stormwater: Soils and Construction) must be implemented, should the discharge of contaminated soils be an issue for the site.
-The routine removal of all grit and sediment from stormwater drains is recommended and must be undertaken, and maintained through monthly inspections and following rainfall events of > 10 mm in a 24 hour period.
-It is understood that this data gap will be addressed within future environmental investigations at the site.
+An assessment of wastewater and stormwater infrastructure being utilised on the site is required to assess integrity and determine if there are any improvements required to ensure that the infrastructure is not causing pollution or transport of contaminated materials. - Routine hand-picking of ACM.
+To prevent the movement of ACM fragments present on the surface of the known contamination area, and to reduce the ACM load across the site, it is recommended that routine ACM hand-picking program be implemented.
+This should be completed on a biannual basis, and include provisions for additional hand-picking exercises following rainfall events of > 10 mm in a 24 hour period.